 What Exactly Is a Purr?

-We know it is triggered by the brain and we see the behavior when they’re relaxed, but what actually triggers their brain to activate this behavior is not yet clear.
+We know purring is triggered by the cat’s brain and we often notice this behavior when they’re relaxed, but what actually triggers their brain to activate this behavior is not yet clear.

 So, as I said above, the purr is triggered by the feline’s brain which sends messages to the laryngeal muscle (larynx) to vibrate, which it does at a frequency of over 100 oscillations per second.

 However, this rate can vary.
 These oscillations will make the vocal cords of the cat move apart when they either exhale or inhale – and it is this process that causes the purr that we hear.
 Indeed, when we listen to a cat we can hear it purring when it does just this, not in between.

 It is also thought that cat purring is probably learned when they were a kitten.
 Initially, a kitten is both blind and deaf but can feel the vibrations of its mother purring.
 It then learns to purr itself.